argyriou/kernel_selection/README.md

-# Learning the kernel continuously
+### Learning the kernel hyperparameters continuously

 This algorithm learns convex combinations of continuously parameterized kernels.
 For example, we can select a kernel among the set of Gaussian kernels whose parameter lies in a given interval.